huguesrichard/Allopipe/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; **(1) Allo-Count imputes the directional amino acid mismatches from two genomic datasets**

-Allo-Count reformats the relevant data from the VEP-annotated .VCF file(s), performs a stringent data cleaning and computes the **directional comparison** of the genomic sequences.
+Allo-Count reformats the relevant data from the variant-annotated .VCF file(s), performs a stringent data cleaning and computes the **directional comparison** of the genomic sequences.
 Allo-Count returns: <br/>
 - **a quantitative output** called **Allogenomic Mismatch Score (AMS)** which is a discrete quantitative variable numbering the directional amino acid mismatches
 - **a qualitative output** stored in the mismatch table, providing information about the non-synomous SNP contributing to the AMS